 If you are consistently looking at your numbers, and really looking at why they are better or worse than your projections, you create a frame for any decision in you business.
 It can even set your priorities.
 If sales are behind, you need to address that.
 If they are ahead, but profit’s not, then expenses are out of control… You get the idea.

 Your budget provides a measuring post by which you can compare your actual results and decide how you are doing.
 It also provides you with a tool to play “what if” and decide if you like the results.
-Try it, and let us know what you think.
+If you’d like to try it for your company click here to download a copy of our budget file and an ebook that guides you through its use, and let us know what you think.

 Photo credit: CarbonNYC [in SF!]